Here are my favorite Small Bathroom Ideas to help you get the most out of your tiny space.

 From shopping for small bathroom flooring to hunting down small bathroom sinks, transforming your tiny bathroom into a haven is no easy task, but it is gratifying once you accomplish it and are happy with the results.

 The long-term satisfaction with your small bathroom space is only possible if you avoid adding more clutter as the months go by.

 Essentially, you only need a few items to enjoy your bathroom: a mat, bath and hand soap, shampoo, bath and hand towel, trash can, toilet paper, and water.
 Everything else can be kept elsewhere… like all your medicine, make-up, cleaning agents and tools, styling accessories, clothes, hamper, supplies, magazines, books, newspaper, mobile phone … do you get the idea?

 A small bathroom is a blessing because it isn’t an outhouse.
 If you have never experienced living with an outhouse, talk to your grandparents or look up the horrors of bathing in an outhouse.

-The fact that you can renovate implies that you have control over that space and that’s also a very important fact to take away with you as you plan your renovation.
+The fact that you can renovate implies that you have control over that space and that’s also an essential fact to take away with you as you plan your renovation.

 Confucius says, (actually the Décor Snob says) a bathroom is only as small as your mind makes it to be.

-Right now, you have an amazing opportunity to do something unique and mind-blowing that will inspire and uplift your spirits every time you use the bathroom.
+Right now, you have a fantastic opportunity to do something unique and mind-blowing that will inspire and uplift your spirits every time you use the bathroom.